-All staff, which includes the Principal, Directors, teaching and support staff, including temporary staff and all volunteers who do not fall under visitor procedures, (hereafter 'staff'), have a statutory responsibility to:
+All staff, which includes the Principal, Directors, teaching and support staff, supply staff including temporary staff and all volunteers who do not fall under visitor procedures, (hereafter 'staff'), have a statutory responsibility to:

-- Have read this Safeguarding policy, including the safeguarding response to children missing from education: - Have read at least part one of Keeping Children Safe in Education (September 2019) and Annex A of KCSIE; - Have read the School's Behaviour policy and the staff Code of Conduct; - Understand the role of the DSL and be able to identify the DSL and Deputy DSL and work with them and, if required, to support social workers to take decisions about individual children; - Provide a safe environment in which children can learn; - Be aware of systems, policies and procedures within the School which support safeguarding; - Be aware of the indicators of abuse and neglect so that they are able to identify children who may be in need of extra help or who are suffering, or are likely to suffer, harm and in such circumstances to take appropriate action, working with other services as needed; - Attend appropriate safeguarding and child protection training on appointment and subsequent refresher training at least annually with safeguarding partner guidance, including training regarding the Prevent duty; - Make a direct referral to Westminster Children's Services immediately (via Front Door for Families) if, at any point, there is a risk of immediate serious harm or if the child is suffering harm; - Expect to support social workers and other agencies following any referral; - Be prepared to identify children who may benefit from Early Help (see section 3.4 of this policy for relevant indicators).
-Early Help means providing support as soon as a problem emerges at any point in a child's life; - Staff should keep in mind that cases should be kept under review and consideration given to a referral for assessment if the child's situation does not appear to be improving or is getting worse -
+- Have read this Safeguarding policy, including the safeguarding response to children missing from education;

+- Have read at least part one of Keeping Children Safe in Education (September 2023)

+- Have read the School's Behaviour policy and the staff Code of Conduct;

+- Understand the role of the DSL and be able to identify the DSL and Deputy DSL and work with them and, if required, to support social workers to take decisions about individual children;

+- Provide a safe environment in which children can learn;

+- Be aware of systems, policies and procedures within the School which support safeguarding;

+- Be aware of the indicators of abuse and neglect so that they are able to identify children who may be in need of extra help or who are suffering, or are likely to suffer, harm and in such circumstances to take appropriate action, working with other services as needed;

+- Attend appropriate safeguarding and child protection training on appointment and subsequent refresher training at least annually with safeguarding partner guidance, including training regarding the Prevent duty;

+- Make a direct referral to Westminster Children's Services immediately (via Front Door for Families) if, at any point, there is a risk of immediate serious harm or if the child is suffering harm;

+- Expect to support social workers and other agencies following any referral;

+- Be prepared to identify children who may benefit from Early Help (see this policy for relevant indicators).
+Early Help means providing support as soon as a problem emerges at any point in a child's life;

-staff should follow local escalation procedures to ensure concerns have been addressed and most importantly that the child's situation improves.
+- Staff should keep in mind that cases should be kept under review and consideration given to a referral for assessment if the child's situation does not appear to be improving or is getting worse - staff should follow local escalation procedures to ensure concerns have been addressed and most importantly that the child's situation improves.